 top of page

-We believe children are able to co-construct their own experiences.
+We believe children should co-construct their own experiences.
 Children are capable, curious and competent.
 The Reggio philosophy is an approach to teaching and learning that helps children tap into their natural potential through interactions with their environment and each other.
-Teachers provide enriched experiences and provide each child with the individualized attention they need in order to learn and grow.
+Teachers provide enriched experiences and provide each child with the individualized attention they need in order to learn and grow not only as students but as valued members of our society.

 IMG_1684.JPG

 Children are treated as active collaborators in their education, as opposed to passive observers.
-The curriculum is based on children’s interests and the daily observations and notes teachers take on their students’ growth and exploration.
-After observing children at play and engaged in new experiences, the teachers reflect upon their observations to plan new activities, and long term projects.
+Our curriculum is based on children’s interests and the daily observations teachers make about what topics their students are curious about.
+After observing children at play and engaged in new experiences, the teachers reflect upon their observations to plan new activities and long-term projects.
 Ideas for projects come from both the children and the teachers and they can last anywhere from a few days to several months.
-We often call these projects “adventures” or “explorations”.
+We often call these projects investigations, adventures, or explorations.
 Teachers lay out academic, physical, emotional and social goals for the children and make intentional choices in designing and implementing the curriculum to ensure that the children are challenged academically in all areas, including math, science, and literacy.

 IMG_0448_Original.JPG

-We always invite children to present their ideas and learning in many forms: print, art, drama, dance, music, puppetry, and so on.
-Children can demonstrate their ideas in many different ways.
-Giving the space for all of these efforts to flourish helps each child build confidence and excitement about their learning.
+We always invite children to present their ideas and learning in many forms: print, art, drama, dance, music, puppetry, etc. Students can demonstrate their ideas in many different ways, and giving the space for all of these efforts to flourish helps each child build confidence and excitement about their learning.

 IMG_1471.JPG

-Basing the course of study on the children's interests creates a collaborative environment that can help foster growth.
-Asking the children to help direct the course of learning allows them to feel heard and respected, and encourages their sense of self-worth.
-Learning is based on interrelationships.
-In Reggio there is a close interaction between teachers, parents, community and children.
+Basing the course of study on the children's interests creates a collaborative environment that helps foster skills like teamwork, negotiation, compromising, and patience.
+Asking the children to help direct the course of learning makes them to feel heard and respected and encourages their sense of self-worth.

 IMG_1236.JPG